RAF Advanced Air Striking Force: 20–21 May

-On 20 May, 73 Squadron flew one patrol, 1 and 501 squadrons being rested and no claims or losses were recorded for the AASF Hurricanes.
+On 20 May, 73 Squadron flew one patrol, 1 Squadron and 501 Squadron being rested and no claims or losses were recorded for the AASF Hurricanes.
 The commander of 1 Squadron asked for the relief of tired pilots and eight were immediately dispatched, three arriving the same day.
 Twelve Hurricanes were shot down, at least seven by ground fire while strafing, three pilots being killed and one captured.
 AASF and Air Component pilots claimed forty aircraft shot down, probables or damaged, reduced by Cull et al. to 18.
 During the night of 20/21 May, 38 Battles were sent to bomb communications around Givet, Dinant, Fumay, Monthermé and Charleville-Mézières.
 Misty conditions around the Meuse led to few of the Battle pilots claiming hits on anything and one aircraft was lost.

 Delays caused to the German advance in these areas could have no effect on the beginning of the Battle of Arras 100 mi to the west.
 On 21 May the AASF and Air Component Hurricanes claimed four German aircraft, three of which were recognised by Cull et al. for the loss of three Hurricanes, one pilot killed, one taken prisoner and one returned unhurt.
 The AASF bombers resumed daylight operations and 33 Battles, in small flights, attacked German columns near Reims, indirectly supported by 26 Hurricanes in the area.
 Attacks near Le Cateau and St Quentin could have been on French troops by mistake; poor air reconnaissance made it difficult to find German forces or their objectives.